columbiadsl/TheaterStateMachine/ReadMe.md

 ## Local Server

 On your local network you will need to run the ProxyServer.
-This sends show events to the API, and receives commands from the API.
+This sends show events to the API, and receives commands from the state machine.
 You will also need your own server to process these commands and dispatch them to the various subsystems running your show (e.g. QLab for lighting or sound, IoT devices, etc.)

 # Architecture